 USINDOPACOM protects and defends, in concert with other U.S. Government agencies, the territory of the United States, its people, and its interests.
 With allies and partners, USINDOPACOM is committed to enhancing stability in the Asia-Pacific region by promoting security cooperation, encouraging peaceful development, responding to contingencies, deterring aggression, and, when necessary, fighting to win.
-This approach is based on partnership, presence, and military readiness.68
+This approach is based on partnership, presence, and military readiness.

-USINDOPACOM's area of responsibility (AOR) includes the expanses of the Pacific, but also Alaska and portions of the Arctic, South Asia, and the Indian Ocean.
-It includes 36 nations holding more than 50 percent of the world's population, two of the three largest economies, and nine of the 10 smallest; the most populous nation (China); the largest democracy (India); the largest Muslim-majority nation (Indonesia); and the world's smallest republic (Nauru).
+USINDOPACOM's area of responsibility (AOR) includes not only the expanses of the Pacific, but also Alaska and portions of the Arctic, South Asia, and the Indian Ocean.
+Its 36 nations represent more than 50 percent of the world's population and include two of the three largest economies and nine of the 10 smallest; the most populous nation (China); the largest democracy (India); the largest Muslim-majority nation (Indonesia); and the world's smallest republic (Nauru).
 The region is a vital driver of the global economy and includes the world's busiest international sea-lanes and nine of its 10 largest ports.
-By any meaningful measure, the Asia-Pacific is also the most militarized region in the world, with seven of its 10 largest standing militaries and five of its declared nuclear nations.69
+By any meaningful measure, the Indo-Pacific is also the world's most militarized region, with seven of its 10 largest standing militaries and six of its nuclear nations.93